totaljs/node-sqlagent/readme.md

 __IMPORTANT__:

-- code is executed as it's added
+- the code is executed as is added
-- rollback is executed automatically when is transaction enable
+- `rollback` is executed automatically when is the transaction enabled
-- SQL Server: pagination works only in SQL SERVER >=2012
+- SQL Server: pagination works only in `SQL SERVER >=2012`
 - `SqlBuilder` is a global object

 ## Initialization